Unification Church: Communist Czechoslovakia

-Related organizations
+Related organizations and groups

-Although Moon was commonly known as a religious figure, commentators have mentioned his belief in a literal Kingdom of God on earth to be brought about by human effort as a motivation for his establishment of multitudinous groups that are not strictly religious in their purposes.
-Moon was not directly involved with managing the day-to-day activities of the numerous organizations that he indirectly oversaw, yet all of them attribute the inspiration behind their work to his leadership and teachings.
-Others have said that one purpose of these non-sectarian organizations is to pursue social respectability.
-These organizations have sometimes been labelled "front groups", an expression which originally referred to Soviet supported organizations during the Cold War.
+Moon believed in the literal Kingdom of God on earth to be brought about by human effort, motivating his establishment of numerous groups, some that are not strictly religious in their purposes.
+Moon was not directly involved with managing the day-to-day activities of the organizations that he indirectly oversaw, yet all of them attribute the inspiration behind their work to his leadership and teachings.